vlang/vab/docs/docs.md

 means that they usually require full authority over the way they start up and open the [NativeActivity](https://developer.android.com/ndk/reference/group/native-activity) which is the entry point for *native* graphical apps.

-This is often the reason why a lot of fiddling is required to get C libs like `SDL2`, `sokol_app` and `RayLib` mixed with V code; *All of them* want control over how the window/context is opened.
+This is often the reason why a lot of fiddling is required to get C libs like `SDL`, `sokol_app` and `RayLib` mixed with V code; *All of them* want control over how the window/context is opened.

 Luckily V allows for outputting code which is agnostic to who or what will open the window.